Cross Domain Early Crop Mapping using CropSTGAN: Methodology

 \subsubsection{\bf Adversarial Loss}

-This loss function is inspired by generative adversarial networks (GANs) and encourages the generator to produce transformed data from one domain that is indistinguishable from real data in the other domain.
-It is computed by the discriminator network, which aims to classify the generated data as fake while the generator aims to fool the discriminator by generating realistic data.
+This loss function is inspired by GANs and encourages the generator to produce transformed data from one domain that is indistinguishable from real data in the other domain.
+It is computed by the discriminator network, which aims to classify the generated data as fake while the generator aims to fool the discriminator by generating realistic data (source domain data).